SQLProvider

 7. Go back to your first instance of VS2022 with SQLProvider.sln.
 Add some breakpoints.
 Select from the top menu: Debug - Attach to Process...

-9. Switch to this new instance and load your own project that uses SQLProvider and it'll stop to the breakpoints.
+9. Switch to this new instance and load your own project that uses SQLProvider, and it'll stop at the breakpoints.

 Other things to know